UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 #### Requesting a replacement for a lost ticket

-The replacement is requested similar to the request for a non-trip based offer (post:offers-collection).
+The replacement is requested similar to the request for a non-trip based offer.
 The search tags must include the key word CARD_LOST or TICKET_LOST.
 The provider will ask for the required data of the lost card or ticket to be provided with the passengers card data (card number).

 The offer for a replacement returned might include a fee.
 The replacement offer needs to be accepted and booked the same way as a usual offer.